 No News Is…No News

-I’m exaggerating, of course, but there’s a reason why the stories shouted the loudest on the Internet are some of the more impressive ones.
+I’m exaggerating, of course, but there’s a reason why the stories shouted the loudest on the Internet are about quick literary agent response times that come with offers of representation.
 A long wait and lots of daunting silence — which is often what happens with writers who end up with representation — just doesn’t make a good headline.

 While it’s true that agents who spot a really hot premise or really great writing in their submissions pile will be compelled to read quickly, and those really big-sounding projects will most likely have multiple offers of representation, also quickly, that’s not the only way that writers get representation.
-(I’ve noticed a lot more of this happening recently, with everyone pouncing on the most commercial projects, and wrote about it here.)
+(I’ve noticed a lot more of this happening recently, with everyone pouncing on the most commercial projects.
+Read more about it in my post about the book bidding war.)

 Getting Behind the Scenes in the Slush

-Unfortunately, sometimes literary agent response times have nothing to do with you.
+Unfortunately, sometimes slush pile response times have nothing to do with you.
 It’s not like we “hold onto” a project for two or three months, actively considering it.
 Sometimes forces outside our control or an overwhelming submissions pile keep us from reading full requests that we’re genuinely excited about.

 Other times, a writer will get another offer, which usually shoots that manuscript to the top of my To Read pile.
 Sometimes, though, nobody else has expressed interest and the manuscript just waits in line until I can read it and give it the consideration it deserves.
 Unfortunately, it could be months before this happens.